NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 # Mergulho

-Mergulho is a top-level package within [common-etl](https://github.com/nubank/common-etl) to increase observability of our semantic data processing by computing metadata for our data.
+Mergulho is a package within [itaipu](https://github.com/nubank/itaipu) to increase observability of our semantic data processing by computing metadata for our data.